btmxh/restage-shilling/README.md

 “Without Re:Stage, life would be a mistake.”
 ― Friedrich Nietzsche, Twilight of the Idols

-(kore wa satire desu, if you can't see that you should retake elementary school)
+(koRe: wa satiRe: desu, if you can't see that you should Re:take elementary school)